 - Refund of the VIRS program fee can be given if a VIRS applicant’s withdrawal is due to either rejection of legitimate immigration document application or rejection of research funding application (i.e. government/institution grants/scholarships/awards).

 - If you would like to extend your VIRS registration, please contact Go Global.
 The fee must be renewed after one year, if you wish to extend your research period.
 If your extension increases the total length of your stay at UBC to more than 12 months, you will be charged the fee.

 A VIRS student will be automatically enrolled in the iMED insurance program at the time of registration. iMED is a temporary basic health insurance plan required for new international students, and will provide you with health insurance coverage during the three month waiting period for BC's Medical Services Plan (MSP) or the duration of your study period if you are not eligible for MSP.

-iMED insurance costs will depend on the duration of a VIRS student’s research period:
+Costs will depend on the duration of a VIRS student’s research period.

 The automatic iMED coverage dates coincide with a standard academic term at UBC as follows:

 - August 1 for Winter Session Term 1 (September – December)

 - December 1 for Winter Session Term 2 (January – April)

 - April 1 for Summer Session Term 1 (May – June)